 No 4.
 Towards a Better Understanding of the Specific Role of Poru During Secretion/Conjugation of CTD-Proteins of the T9SS in Pophyromonas gingivalis

-Contact Person: Dr Paul Veith
+Contact Person: A/Prof Paul Veith

 Porphyromonas gingivalis causes chronic periodontitis in humans.
 The major virulence factors of P. gingivalis are secreted by the novel type 9 secretion system (T9SS).
 This secretion machinery recognises a conserved C-terminal signal domain (CTD) possessed by secreted proteins.
 PorU is responsible for CTD cleavage and covalent modification to an outer membrane anchoring anionic carbohydrate (A-LPS).
 In addition to the central peptidase domain, PorU has two additional domains of unknown function, A and B. This project aims to investigate the proposed functions for these domains by targeting very well conserved regions of sequence within these additional domains and affect major disruption by the insertion of hexa-His tags.
 PorU mutants will be characterised by assessing the cleavage and A-LPS conjugation status of multiple CTD proteins in membrane and culture fluid fractions.
 Mutant PorU binding to other ancillary proteins and A-LPS related glycolipid will also be assessed by blue-native PAGE/Western blot.
 The size difference of PorU observed between the wild-type protein expressed in P. gingivalis and that expressed in Eschericia coli, a species that does not possess a T9SS, will also be investigated.